 In addition to servicing loans in the Company's portfolio, substantially all of the loans the Company sells to investors are sold with servicing rights retained.
 The Company also services loans originated by other mortgage loan originators.
 As servicer, the Company's primary duties are to: (1) collect payments due from borrowers; (2) advance certain delinquent payments of principal and interest; (3) maintain and administer any hazard, title, or primary mortgage insurance policies relating to the mortgage loans; (4) maintain any required escrow accounts for payment of taxes and insurance and administer escrow payments; and (5) foreclose on defaulted mortgage loans or, to the extent consistent with the documents governing a securitization, consider alternatives to foreclosure, such as loan modifications or short sales.
 Each agreement under which the Company acts as servicer generally specifies a standard of responsibility for actions taken by the Company in such capacity and provides protection against expenses and liabilities incurred by the Company when acting in compliance with the respective servicing agreements.
 However, if the Company commits a material breach of obligations as servicer, the Company may be subject to termination if the breach is not cured within a specified period following notice.
 The standards governing servicing and the possible remedies for violations of such standards vary by investor.
 These standards and remedies are determined by servicing guides issued by the investors as well as the contract provisions established between the investors and the Company.
 Remedies could include repurchase of an affected loan.
-For the nine months ended September 30, 2015, there were no pending repurchase requests related to loan servicing activities.
+For the nine months ended September 30, 2015, there were no loans repurchased related to loan servicing activities.
+As of September 30, 2015, there were no pending repurchase requests related to loan servicing activities.